philbuchanan/Accordion-Shortcodes/readme.txt

 == Description ==
 Adds a few shortcodes to allow for accordion drop-downs.

-**NOTE:** If you are not comfortable with WordPress shortcodes, this plugin may not be for you.
+**IMPORTANT:** If you are not comfortable with WordPress shortcodes, this plugin may not be for you.
+Additionally, you may want to be able to edit your themes main stylesheet in order to [add some custom CSS](http://wordpress.org/plugins/accordion-shortcodes/other_notes/#Other-Notes).

 = Features =